-When axe10 is deployed, Axeten cannot see any of your research activity or the evidence you gather.
+When axe10 is deployed, Axeten cannot see any of the user's activity or the intelligence and material gathered during a process.

 All processing activity is performed on your local or cloud desktop.

-Axeten does not collect any personal information about axe10 users, except;
+Axeten does not collect any personal information about axe10 users.

 Compliance with the legislation and guidelines provides safe investigation and successful prosecutions. axe10 delivers.